 Few things are more frightening than facing criminal charges, and rightfully so.
-Regardless of whether you committed a crime, being charged with one can destroy your family, your ability to work, and your finances -- in short, it can destroy your life.
+Regardless of whether you committed a crime, being charged with one can destroy your family, your ability to work, and your finances — in short, it can destroy your life.
 Conviction in a court of law could mean loss of freedom, large fines, or both.
-The government has almost limitless resources to pursue whomever they think are guilty, regardless of the truth and without consideration of mitigating circumstances.
+The government has almost limitless resources to pursue whomever they think is guilty, regardless of the truth and without consideration of mitigating circumstances.

 In criminal law, there is a common practice which is sometimes called “up-charging.”
 In District Attorney’s offices, it is customary that the lawyers will look at the charges brought by law enforcement officers, look at the officer’s reports, and try to find as many additional violations of the law as possible.
 These additional violations are then presented to the Grand Jury, a group of citizens assembled to hear only the State’s side of cases and decide if there is enough evidence to support an indictment.